 I buy everything that I buy with the intention of holding on to it.
-Aside from the buy and hold vs day trader strategies, I think there are a lot of things that go into the strategies I use when considering how to invest my money in the stock market.
+Aside from the buy and hold vs day trader investment strategies, I think there are a lot of things that go into the strategies I use when considering how to invest my money in the stock market.

 Aside from that, if I narrowed down the principals that use when deciding how to grow my investments (aka what I call my investment strategy) it would come down to the following:

-- Always try to learn something new about investing and the market: I follow multiple investment accounts on Instagram and watch at least 1-2 investing videos on YouTube a month.
+I follow multiple investment accounts on Instagram and watch at least 1-2 investing videos on YouTube a month.
 When I hear new terms, I google them or look them up on Investopedia.
 I am always striving just to spend a few minutes here and there to learn more.
 The more I learn the easier I realize investing is.
 They use all of these fancy terms and complicated words in the investing world but once you get the hang of it you will realize you don’t have to be a wall street bro to invest at all.

 Work to learn about investing, and invest in things that align with my values